SAMSA 2.0: Prompting Segment Anything with Spectral Angles for Hyperspectral Interactive Medical Image Segmentation

 \section{Conclusion}

-We presented SAMSA2.0, a method that enhances hyperspectral segmentation by embedding spectral angle information as a spatially-aware input prompt.
-This early fusion approach improves segmentation accuracy in low-data and noisy conditions.
-Compared to spectral-only and RGB-only baselines, SAMSA2.0 yields significant performance gains with minimal user input.
-Future work will explore extension to other imaging modalities and improved prompting strategies for real-time clinical use.
+We presented SAMSA2, a method that enhances hyperspectral segmentation by embedding spectral angle information as a spatially aware input prompt.
+This early fusion strategy improves robustness in low-data and noisy conditions, consistently outperforming both spectral-only and RGB-only baselines with minimal user input.
+In addition, we explored automatic mask generation pipelines, demonstrating that lightweight post-processing can yield clinically meaningful segmentations, though at times with increased noise or irregular boundaries.
+Looking forward, further gains may come from end-to-end learning with the mask decoder, expanding training on larger and more diverse datasets, and validating performance in prospective clinical workflow studies.
+Ultimately, integrating SAMSA2 into intraoperative environments could provide surgeons with real-time, interactive guidance, supporting precise identification of tumour margins and improving decision-making during procedures.